-We use SLiM (vers.
+We used SLiM (vers.
 3.3.2; Haller and Messer, 2017) to estimate the impact of demographic changes on polymorphism patterns under various selection regimes.
 The following parameters were used in all simulations.
-Sequences of 30kb with a mutation of $4.6e^{-9}$ substitutions/site/generation were simulated (Smeds et al., 2016).
+Sequences of 30kb with a mutation rate of 4.6e-9 substitutions/site/generation were simulated (Smeds et al., 2016).
 Recombination was set to be equal to mutation rate.
 Introns/exons pattern was reproduced by simulating fragments of 3kb separated by one bp with a very high recombination rate of 0.1 rec./site/generation.
-Five types of mutations were possible: i) neutral synonymous mutations, ii) non-synonymous mutations with a Distribution of Fitness Effect (DFE) following a gamma law of mean = -0.025 and shape = 0.3, which corresponds to the DFE estimated in Passerines by Rousselle et al. (2020), iii) codominant non-synonymous mutations positively selected with s = 0.1, iv) non-synonymous mutations under balancing selection with an effect on fitness initially set at 0.01 but reestimated by the program at each generation according to the mutation frequency in the population, thus including a frequency-dependent effect and v) non-synonymous mutations under overdominance using with a dominance coefficient of 1.2.
+We chose 3kb because TLR CDS were typically single-exon sequences of 2-3kb (Velová et al., 2018).
+Five types of mutations were possible: i) neutral synonymous mutations, ii) codominant non-synonymous mutations with a Distribution of Fitness Effect (DFE) following a gamma law of mean = -0.025 and shape = 0.3, which corresponds to the DFE estimated in Passerines by Rousselle et al. (2020), iii) codominant non-synonymous mutations positively selected with s = 0.1, iv) non-synonymous mutations under balancing selection with an effect on fitness initially set at 0.01 but re-estimated by the program at each generation according to the mutation frequency in the population, thus including a frequency-dependent effect and v) non-synonymous mutations under overdominance with a dominance coefficient of 1.2.

-We simulate a coding sequence organization where positions one and two of the codons were considered as non-degenerated sites, with the non-synonymous types of mutations previously described are possible in various proportions.
+We simulated a coding sequence organization where positions one and two of the codons were considered as non-degenerated sites, with the non-synonymous types of mutations previously described were possible in various proportions.
 The third position was considered as completely neutral where only synonymous mutations could appear.

-In the absence of control genes evolving under balancing selection, we use SLiM to generate a set of control genes for this category.
-We simulate two populations of 270,000 and 110,000 individuals, representing mainland and island effective population size respectively.
+In the absence of control genes evolving under balancing selection, we used SLiM to generate a set of control genes for this category.
+We simulated two populations of 270,000 and 110,000 individuals, representing mainland and island effective population size respectively.

-We also explore the effect of positive and balancing selection on the pattern of Ps and Pn/Ps in a population of size 50,000, 110,000, 270,000 and 500,000.
-In order to speed up the computational time, we reduce the population size by a factor 100 and rescale mutation rate, recombination rate and selection coefficient accordingly.
+We also explored the effect of positive and balancing selection on the pattern of Ps and Pn/Ps in a population of size 50,000, 110,000, 270,000 and 500,000.
+In order to speed up the computational time, we reduced the population size by a factor 100 and rescaled mutation rate, recombination rate and selection coefficient accordingly running 10 replicates per simulation.

-All the details of the simulation parameters, calculations of non-synonymous polymorphism rate (Pn) and synonymous polymorphism rate (Ps) of simulated sequences, as well as SLiM command lines are provided in Supplementary Methods and Supplementary Materials.
+All the details of the simulation parameters, calculations of non-synonymous polymorphism rate (Pn) and synonymous polymorphism rate (Ps) of simulated sequences, as well as SLiM command lines are provided in Supplementary Methods and Materials.